 Reluctance rings

 I wanted to find a reluctance ring that would provide the ECU with accurate wheel speeds, and after trying several OEM parts, decided to have a go at making my own.
 Drawn in Fusion 360, I use a UK based company to laser cut the rings to my design, and they can be seen on several race cars in the British Sprint paddock.
-Customers include SBD Motorsport, and both cars that won the British Sprint Championship in 2022 and 2023.
+Customers include SBD Motorsport, and both British Sprint Championship winning cars in 2022 and 2023.

-I can also supply NPN 12 Volt barrel induction sensors, to go with the reluctance rings, and they work at up to 4000 pulses per second (4KHz) switching frequency, and feature a bright internal LED to aid setting up.
+I can supply NPN 12 Volt barrel induction sensors, to go with all the reluctance rings.
+They work at up to 4000 pulses per second (4KHz) switching frequency, and feature a bright internal LED to aid setting up.
 Prices start from £25 each.
 For best results, an induction sensor needs to be positioned with a gap between 1mm and 2mm to the reluctance ring tooth.

 Switching frequency